Africa-EU - key statistical indicators

 The number of mobile phone subscriptions per thousand inhabitants for EU countries gives the number of active mobile networks per thousand inhabitants.
 It includes both voice and data services, whether installed in mobile phones, tablets, notebooks or other devices.

 The book has two tables for each indicator: one presenting data for the African countries and one for the European countries.
-Although Morocco still was not a member of the African Union at the time when the data were published (December 2016), its statistics have been included in the tables and in the Africa totals.
 Data for South Sudan were only available for a limited number of tables.

 Africa-EU Strategic Partnership